Songtech-0912/songtech-0912.github.io/content/advanced-classical-mech/part-2.md

 {% end %}

 From our Lagrangian examination of the central-force problem, we have therefore seen that we can write an _effective potential_ that can be used to reproduce Newton's second law.
 From here, the familiar forces of Newtonian mechanics naturally appear.

+## Next steps

+We've reached the end of the second part of the guide to classical mechanics.
+Now is the time to continue to [part 3](@/advanced-classical-mech/part-3.md)!